 In a medium saucepan over medium heat, whisk together all the ingredients until the sugar has dissolved.
 Turn off the heat and let the marinade sit for at least 45 minutes.

 Either refrigerate the marinade in a tightly sealed container for up to a week or cover your thinly sliced chicken and beef in the marinade.
 Reserve a 1/3 cup of the marinade to soak the shrimp an hour before grilling.
 Keep the chicken and beef in separate containers.
-Marinate the beef and the chicken for up to 2 hours.
+Marinate the beef for up to 4 hours, chicken and shrimp for up to 2 hours.
 The beef can withstand a few hours more, but the chicken's texture will change the longer it marinades in it's salty bath.

 2-3 chicken breasts